christianebacani/christianebacani/README.md

 ## 📌 About Me

-***Aspiring Data Scientist*** with hands-on experience in data modeling and entity design from a Data Engineer internship at the Provincial Government of Bataan.
+***Aspiring Data Scientist*** with hands-on experience in data modeling and entity design gained through a Data Engineer internship at the Provincial Government of Bataan.

-Currently focused on strengthening my foundation in Data Science by building projects involving *prediction*, *recommendation*, *classification*, and *clustering*.
-Also, trying to build hobby projects related to **Web Scraping** and **ETL & ELT Pipelines**.
+Currently building a strong foundation in Data Science through projects spanning *prediction*, *recommendation*, *classification*, and *clustering* — while also exploring **Web Scraping** and **ETL & ELT Pipelines** as personal hobby projects.

-Passionate about turning data into actionable insights and delivering real business value.
+Passionate about transforming raw data into actionable insights that drive real business value.

-Actively seeking opportunities to apply my skills, contribute to impactful projects, and grow as a data professional.
+Actively seeking opportunities to apply my skills, contribute to meaningful projects, and grow as a data professional.

 ## 🧠 My Focus Areas